ichbin54p/lib54cligc/README.md

 First of all, you will need to initialize `lib54cligc` using `lib54cligc_init();` and make sure you run the quit function when your program ends using `lib54cligc_quit();`

-Now, when you execute your program, first of all, it will tell you how many bytes it's allocating for pm (pixel map) e.g: Allocating *n* bytes for pm.
+Now, when you execute your program, you should have a log file containing all important information about the program while it's running.

 Then it should print enough new lines to move the text above it off-screen from the terminal.

-Lastly, it will print the quit message, it should be successful.
 If there are any errors during the initialization or exit, please make an issue on [github](https://github.com/ichbin54p/lib54cligc)

 Now, you are ready print pixels on your terminal.
 You can use the `lib54cligc_pixel_add(x, y, r, g, b)` function to print pixels on your screen.
 The arguements are: